Bunhill Fields: Community garden

-To corroborate the committee's work, the Corporation obtained an Act of Parliament, the Bunhill Fields Burial Ground Act 1867, "for the Preservation of Bunhill Fields Burial Ground ... as an open space".
+To corroborate the committee's work, the corporation obtained an act of Parliament, the Bunhill Fields Burial Ground Act 1867 (30 & 31 Vict. c.
+38), "for the Preservation of Bunhill Fields Burial Ground ... as an open space".
 The legislation enabled them to continue to maintain the site when possession would have otherwise reverted to the Ecclesiastical Commissioners, provided it was laid out as a public open space with seating, gardens, and some of its most worthy monuments were restored.
 The improvements, which included the laying out of walks and paths, cost an estimated £3,500.
 The new park was opened by the Lord Mayor, James Clarke Lawrence, on 14 October 1869.

 The ground was severely damaged by German bombing during World War II; it is believed to have hosted an anti-aircraft gun during the Blitz.
 In the 1950s, after some debate, the City ordered: to clear the northern third (the projection) of the site of most of its monuments to open it as a public garden; and to preserve and protect the rest behind railings.
 Legislation in 1960 gave the freehold to the city (the corporation), which continues to maintain the grounds.
 Landscaping was designed and overseen by the architect and landscape architect Peter Shepheard in 1964–65.

 Bunyan, Defoe and Blake

-The best-known monuments are those to the three literary and artistic figures, John Bunyan, Daniel Defoe and William Blake.
+The best-known monuments are those to the three literary and artistic figures John Bunyan, Daniel Defoe and William Blake.
 Their graves have long been sites of cultural pilgrimage: Isabella Holmes stated in 1896 that the "most frequented paths" in the burial ground were those leading to the monuments of Bunyan and Defoe.
 In their present form, all these monuments post-date the closure of the burial ground.
 Their settings were further radically modified by the landscaping of 1964–65, when a paved north–south "broadwalk" was created in the middle of the burial ground to display them—outside the railed-off areas, accessible to visitors, and cleared of other monuments.
 Bunyan's monument lies at the broadwalk's southern end, and that to Defoe at its northern end, while Blake's headstone was moved from the site of his grave and repositioned next to Defoe, alongside the headstone to the lesser-known Joseph Swain (died 1796).
 This arrangement survives, but in 2018 a second monument to Blake was placed on the actual site of his grave.